benwhicks/effort_reporting/README.md

 ### 2. Extract student information from Edumate.

 This is primarily to get the House field which is not extracted from the sql query in step 1.
-This is done entirely through Edumate by generating a custom report and selecting required fields - the main being *Student ID* and *House*.
+This is done entirely through Edumate by generating a custom report and selecting required fields:

+* *Student ID*
+* *House*
+* *Tutor Group*
+* *Form*
+* *Gender*

 At the moment of writing this this is done through *Contacts -> Print -> Generate List* in Edumate.
-At this stage it is just the *House* information that needs to be added to the enrolment data to upload to the *Effort Tracking* site, however it is also good to add *Form*, *Tutor Group*, *Gender*.

 ## 3. ~~Extract academic data.~~